Katharine Birbalsingh

-Katharine Moana Birbalsingh CBE (born 16 September 1973) is a British teacher and education reformer who is the founder and head teacher of Michaela Community School, a free school established in 2014 in Wembley Park, London.
-Ideologically, she identifies as a small-c conservative.
+Katharine Moana Birbalsingh CBE (born 16 September 1973) is a headteacher and education reform advocate who is the founder and head teacher of Michaela Community School, a free school established in 2014 in Wembley Park, London.

-The daughter of an Indo-Guyanese academic, Birbalsingh was born in New Zealand and raised in Canada until she was 15 when her father began lecturing at the University of Warwick.
+The daughter of an Indo-Guyanese academic and a Jamaican nurse, Birbalsingh was born in New Zealand and raised in Canada until she was 15, when she moved to England.
 She cultivated an interest in education when reading French and philosophy at New College, Oxford and, after graduating, went into teaching at state schools in south London.
-She began hosting a blog, To Miss with Love, in 2007 under the moniker Miss Snuffy and later offered her support to the education policies of the Conservative Party and the reforms made by Michael Gove during his tenure as Education Secretary.
+She began writing a blog, To Miss with Love, in 2007 under the name Miss Snuffy, and later offered her support to the education policies of the Conservative Party and the reforms made by Michael Gove as Education Secretary.
+She has said that she holds small-c conservative values.

 Birbalsingh is the author of two books, Singleholic (2009) and To Miss with Love (2011), and editor of Battle Hymn of the Tiger Teachers: The Michaela Way (2016) and Michaela: The Power of Culture (2020).
 She was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours.
 In October 2021, Birbalsingh was appointed chair of the Social Mobility Commission.

 Education and early life

-Birbalsingh was born in 1973 in Auckland, New Zealand, the elder of two daughters of Frank Birbalsingh, an academic of Indo-Guyanese origin, and his wife, Norma, a nurse from Jamaica.
+Birbalsingh was born in 1973 in Auckland, New Zealand.
+She is the elder of two daughters of Frank Birbalsingh, an academic of Indo-Guyanese origin, and his wife, Norma, a nurse from Jamaica.

-Birbalsingh grew up mostly in Toronto and was educated at Victoria Park Collegiate Institute, with brief periods in Nigeria and France, She graduated from the University of Oxford after reading French and philosophy at New College, Oxford.
-At university she was a member of the Socialist Workers Party and read Living Marxism.
+Birbalsingh grew up mostly in Toronto and was educated at Victoria Park Collegiate Institute, with brief periods in Nigeria and France, and moved to England when she was 15, when her father began lecturing at the University of Warwick.
+She graduated from the University of Oxford after reading French and philosophy at New College.
+At university she was a member of the Socialist Workers Party.